Anne Thomas explores Berlin’s burgeoning vegan scene…

 The autumn menu is rather less surprising and I would suggest Lucky Leek get a different translator: “Quiche from carrots, artichoke cream, salad from red cabbage,” does not instantly make my mouth water and nor does “Cream soup from button mushrooms, croutons from ciabatta bread, black salsify”.
 But if you’re willing to forgive the overuse of the word “from” and let your tastebuds decide, it’s certainly worth a visit.
 At Kopps, there seems to be a little too much emphasis on kohlrabi, cabbage and cauliflower for my liking.

 However, both places get full points for noble intentions.
-And that’s what I am full of now – noble intentions for the month of November.
+And that’s what I am full of now – noble intentions for a renewed relationship with plant-based food.